johnlaudun/teaching/index.md

 * There is a common set of guidelines/requirements on how to be a participant in a course I facilitate.
 Read [The Essentials](guides/essentials.md).
 * For my writing-intensive courses, which is almost all of them, I prefer to use Google Drive.
 Please make sure you have an account and you know not only how to create and edit documents, but you are also familiar with the reviewing functionality, which Google calls *Suggesting*.
 Google for Education has produced a video on how to research and write a paper using Google Docs, which also has useful tips on how to take and organize notes: [Research and Writing](https://applieddigitalskills.withgoogle.com/c/college-and-continuing-education/en/research-and-writing/overview.html).
 * If you don't know about [Open Culture][], then you should take a look.
 A variety of materials -- audio books, textbooks -- are available there.
 In particular, I regularly use their [archive of films][] for teaching.
+* Interested in the quantitative / digital humanities but don’t know where to start?
+There’s a [page](guides/qh.md) for that.

 [Open Culture]: http://www.openculture.com
 [archive of films]: http://www.openculture.com/freemoviesonline